 Too many bullet points creates a wall of text that nobody wants to read.
 Aim for 4-6 bullet points for recent roles and 2-3 for older roles.

 If a bullet runs more than two lines, it’s probably trying to do too much.
-Each bullet should highlight one clear idea: what you did and the result it had.
+Each entry should convey one clear point.
+If it runs longer than two lines, split it or tighten the language.
 Save the nuance for the interview.

 Recruiters often search by job title, so make sure it’s the first thing they see.